MmaAdeola/Superstore-sales-analysis/README.md

 - Correction of wrong data types.

 ### Exploratory Data Analysis (EDA)
-All analysis and visualizations were done in Microsoft Power Bi.
+All analysis and visualizations were done in Microsoft Power BI.
 Some visuals required the writing of Data Analysis Expression (DAX) before their creation.

 ### Insights
 Please download the powerpoint file for the comprehensive report.